 The Handler opens with a montage of clips of a man and a girl sparring in their yard, two men running on a beach and a large man in a camo jacket stashing guns throughout a house.
 Then it cuts to an injured man with a large bag running to the house the guns were being stashed in.
 Confused?
-Don’t worry, writer/director Michael Matteo Rossi (Chase, The Misogynist) will explain it all after a flurry of fists, bullets and CGI blood.
+Don’t worry, writer/director Michael Matteo Rossi (Chase, Shadows) will explain it all after a flurry of fists, bullets and CGI blood.

 The running man is Ryker Dune (Chris Levine, No Way Out, 2 Die For).
 An ex-Marine who found it hard supporting his wife Jane (Rachel Alig, The Cleaning Lady, Verotika) and daughter Linn (Cathy Baron, Psycho Yoga Instructor, The Legend of Hell’s Gate: An American Conspiracy) in the civilian world.
 Needing fast cash he goes to work for Vinnie Fiore (Michael Pashan, The Legend of Resurrection Mary, No Loose Ends).
 With a name like that I really don’t have to tell you he’s in the mob, do I?